openmina/openmina/status.md

   - [x] State machine with a network composed of 1 client and 1 server instance.
   - [x] State machine with a network composed of 5 clients and 1  erver instance.
   - [x] State machine with a network composed of 50 clients and 1  erver instance.
-- [x] Echo network PNET (same tests as echo network but over the PNET transport).
+- [x] Echo network PNET (same tests as echo network, but over the PNET transport).
 - [x] Berkeley PNET test: runs the simple PNET client model.